miklevin/MikeLev.in/_posts/2024-11-05-its-all-about-the-clients.md

 publish anything that can't be found already in the non-firewalled Botify Developer site.

-## Ambient Intelligence in Nvim: Leveraging Tools
+## Ambient Intelligence in NeoVim Wanted

 It's interesting how having the same Nvim helper scripts across machines makes a difference.
 I have the git-release macro and the LLM-headline-writing helper.